Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Add the fresh blueberries and stir to incorporate with a wooden spoon.

-- In a temperate bowl, add the coconut oil, maple syrup, vanilla extract, and egg.
+- In a separate bowl, add the coconut oil, maple syrup, vanilla extract, and egg.
 Whisk together until it's well incorporated.

 - Pour the wet ingredients into the dry and stir together until the batter is even.